stuartsierra/component/README.md

 passed as arguments to the functions that use it.
 As a result, this framework may not work well with code which relies on global or singleton references.

+For small applications, declaring the dependency relationships among components may actually be harder that manually starting all the components in the correct order.
+You can still use the 'Lifecycle' protocol without using the dependency-injection features, but the added value of 'component' in that case is small.

 The "system object" produced by this framework is a large and complex map with a lot of duplication.
 The same component may appear in